Ly0n/awesome-robotic-tooling/README.md

 * [VINS-Fusion](https://github.com/HKUST-Aerial-Robotics/VINS-Fusion) - A Robust and Versatile Multi-Sensor Visual-Inertial State Estimator
 * [openvslam](https://github.com/xdspacelab/openvslam) - OpenVSLAM: A Versatile Visual SLAM Framework
 * [basalt](https://gitlab.com/VladyslavUsenko/basalt) - Visual-Inertial Mapping with Non-Linear Factor Recovery
 * [Kimera](https://github.com/MIT-SPARK/Kimera) - is a C++ library for real-time metric-semantic simultaneous localization and mapping, which uses camera images and inertial data to build a semantically annotated 3D mesh of the environment
+* [tagslam](https://github.com/berndpfrommer/tagslam) - is a ROS-based package for Simultaneous Localization and Mapping using AprilTag fiducial markers

 #### Static Map
 * [OpenDRIVE](http://www.opendrive.org/index.html) - OpenDRIVE® is an open file format for the logical description of road networks